Simonlee711/Celltype_Classification/README.md

 #### Multinomal Logistic Regression and Multiple Linear Regression

 - Description: Our linear based methods to compare the performance between different models.
-Multinomal logistic regression is a very basic classification algorithm and it underperforms compared to our non linear methods.
+Multinomal logistic regression is a very basic classification algorithm and it performs the best out of all the methods.
 Similarly we also tested Multiple linear regressions and obtained similar results.

 #### XG Boost